utcn-cs-software-design-tudorv-2019/sd-project-2019-olar-p/README.md

-- O aplicatie pentru "Rent a car" in Android.
+- An application "Rent a car" in Android.
-- Avea doua tipuri de useri: client si administrator
+- The application will have two types of users: client and administrator
-- Clientul va putea sa inchireze o masina in functie de cateva caracteristicii precum si sa se inregistreze
+- The client will have the possibility to rent a car based on some characteristics of cars or prices
-- Adminul va putea sa adauge oferte noi sau sa administreze un cont de client
+- The admin can add some new offers of cars and also to administrate a client account